ferrywlto/cs-ticketing/README.md

     2. Customer Service Agent (Agent) - Who handle the customer support tickets.
     3. Ticket - Initiated by a player of what happened.
     4. Reply - Initiated by either a player or an agent.
-    5. Thread - The list of messages from player and agents for a particular ticket.
 - Each message contains:
     - What - The message content
     - Who - A player / an agent
     - When - The time
-- Each thread contains:
-    - Ticket - The initiating ticket from player
-    - Messages - A list of messages from both player and agents, sort by message date in ascending order.
-    - Status - Reflect the ticket status
-    - CreatedDate - The timestamp that the thread created.
-    - LastUpdateDate - The timestamp that the thread created, the last message created in that thread or when the ticket is resolved.
 - Each player and agent is a person that:
     - Has an email as identifier.
     - Has a name
-    - Has an avatar
+    - Has an avatar in blob url format
+    - Has password hash
     - Player has an additional field: player number
 - Each ticket contains:
     - Creator - Player
     - Status - from ["Open", "In Resolution", "Resolved"], the initial status is open.
 When ever an agent replies the ticket status will change to in resolution if it is in open status.
 When an agent click resolve, and the ticket is in resolution status, it will change to resolved.
     - Title - Ticket title
     - Description - Message content
-    - Created date
-    -
+    - CreatedDate - The timestamp that the thread created.
+    - LastUpdateDate - The timestamp that the thread created, the last message created in that thread or when the ticket is resolved.
+    - Messages - A list of messages from both player and agents, sort by message date in ascending order.

 ## Assumptions
 - Once a message is send, it cannot be edited for integrity.